shachar-israeli/Concurrent-Merge-Sort/readme.txt

-This software is divided into 2 assignments: assignment 1: a Concurrent merge sort using shared memory assignment 2: a Concurrent merge sort using sockets
+This software is divided into 3 assignments: assignment 1: a Concurrent merge sort using shared memory assignment 2: a Concurrent merge sort using sockets assignment 2: a Concurrent merge sort using threads